MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 3. Select the **Require that all senders are authenticated** check box.

-For further information, see [Configure Message Delivery Restrictions](https://go.microsoft.com/fwlink/?LinkID=183625).
+For more information, see [Configure Message Delivery Restrictions](https://go.microsoft.com/fwlink/?LinkID=183625).

 -   Configure the service account so that it rejects mail with sizes greater than 1 MB.
 Follow the best practice to [Configure Message Size Limits](https://go.microsoft.com/fwlink/?LinkID=183626) for a Mailbox or a Mail-Enabled Public Folder.